The duality structure gradient descent algorithm: analysis and applications to neural networks: Introduction

 \paragraph{Intralayer update rules} A third component of our approach, which turns out to be key to obtaining an algorithm that is not only theoretically convergent but also effective in practice, is to consider the geometry within each layer of the weight matrices.
 Typically in first order gradient descent, the update direction is the vector of partial derivatives of the objective function.
-This can be motivated using Taylor's theorem: if it is known that the spectral norm of the Hessian matrix of a given function $f$ is bounded by a constant $L$ then Taylor's theorem provides a quadratic upper bound for the objective of the form $f(w-\Delta) \leq f(w) - \tfrac{\partial f}{\partial w}(w)\cdot\Delta + \tfrac{L}{2}\|\Delta\|_{2}^{2}$, and setting $\Delta = \tfrac{1}{L}\tfrac{\partial f}{\partial w}(w)$ results in a function decrease of magnitude at least $\tfrac{1}{2L}\|\tfrac{\partial f}{\partial w}(w)\|_2^{2}$.
-Using a different norm when applying Taylor's theorem results in a different quadratic upper bound.
-A general theorem about gradient descent for arbitrary norms is stated in Lemma \ref{simple-gd-lem}.
+This can be motivated using Taylor's theorem: if it is known that the spectral norm of the Hessian matrix of a given function $f$ is bounded by a constant $L$, then Taylor's theorem provides a quadratic upper bound for the objective of the form $f(w-\Delta) \leq f(w) - \tfrac{\partial f}{\partial w}(w)\cdot\Delta + \tfrac{L}{2}\|\Delta\|_{2}^{2}$, and setting $\Delta = \tfrac{1}{L}\tfrac{\partial f}{\partial w}(w)$ results in a function decrease of magnitude at least $\tfrac{1}{2L}\|\tfrac{\partial f}{\partial w}(w)\|_2^{2}$.
+Using a different norm when applying Taylor's theorem results in a different quadratic upper bound, and a general theorem about gradient descent for arbitrary norms is stated in Proposition \ref{simple-gd-lem}.
 The basic idea is that if $\|\cdot\|$ is an arbitrary norm and $L$ is a global bound on the norm of the bilinear maps $\tfrac{\partial^{2} f}{\partial w^{2}}(w)$, as measured with respect to $\|\cdot\|$, then $f$ satisfies a quadratic bound of the form $f(w-\Delta) \leq f(w) - \tfrac{\partial f}{\partial w}(w)\cdot\Delta + \frac{L}{2}\|\Delta\|^{2}$.
-Using the notion of a a duality map $\rho$ for the norm $\|\cdot\|$ (see Equation \eqref{dmapprops} for a formal definition), the update $\Delta = \frac{1}{L}\rho(\frac{\partial f}{\partial w}(w))$ leads to a decrease of magnitude at least $ \frac{1}{2L} \|\tfrac{\partial f}{\partial w}(w)\|^2$.
-For example, when the argument $w$ has a matrix structure and $\|\cdot\|$ is the spectral norm, then the update direction is a spectrally-normalized version of the Euclidean gradient, in which the matrix of partial derivatives has its non-zero singular values set to $1$ (See Proposition \ref{one-space-dual} for duality maps corresponding to the matrix $2$ and $\infty$ norms.)
-The choice of norm for the weights can be encoded in the Finsler structure, and each norm leads to a different provably convergent variant of the algorithm.
-In our experiments we considered update rules based on the spectral norm and $\infty$-norm.
+Using the notion of a duality map $\rho$ for the norm $\|\cdot\|$ (see Equation \eqref{dmapprops} for a formal definition), the update $\Delta = \frac{1}{L}\rho(\frac{\partial f}{\partial w}(w))$ leads to a decrease of magnitude at least $ \frac{1}{2L} \|\tfrac{\partial f}{\partial w}(w)\|^2$.
+For example, when the argument $w$ has a matrix structure and $\|\cdot\|$ is the spectral norm, then the update direction is a spectrally-normalized version of the Euclidean gradient, in which the matrix of partial derivatives has its non-zero singular values set to unity, a fact that is recalled in Proposition \ref{one-space-dual} below.
+The choice of norm for the weights can be encoded in the overall family of norms, and each norm leads to a different provably convergent variant of the algorithm.
+In our experiments we considered update rules based on the matrix norms induced by $\|\cdot\|_q$ for $q=1,2$, and $\infty$.